murkl/arch-os/runtime/README.md

 It installs nothing, and it knows nothing about Arch Linux, disks, packages or
 desktops: there is not one of those words in the source.
-What the product is called, what it looks like and what it offers is `runtime.yaml`; what is asked, what the answers mean and what the shell does is **one folder per module**.
+What the product is called and what it looks like is `runtime.yaml`; what is asked, what the answers mean and what the shell does is **one folder per module**, in `modules/`.
 Started without them, the binary says so and stops.

 ```